-Corruption in Kenya has been characterised as endemic and systemic covering the entire swath of petty to grand corruption.
-The Business Anti-Corruption portal states that "one third of all firms regularly experience extortion and have to make facilitation payments and give gifts to carry out basic business operations such as obtaining operating licences, construction permits and utility connections".
-The private sector has been characterized as being both a perpetrator and a victim of corruption in the country.
-According to a survey on prevalence of economic crimes by PriceWaterhouseCoopers (PwC), Kenya has a high prevalence of embezzlement, bribery and procurement fraud.
-Transparency international 2016 corruption perception index ranked Kenya at 145 out of 154 countries.
+Corruption in Kenya has been characterized as endemic and systemic covering the entire swath of petty to arand corruption.
+Business Anti-Corruption portal states that "one-third of all firms regularly experience extortion and have to make facilitation payments and give gifts to carry out basic business operations such as obtainina operatina licenses, construction permits and utility connections."
+The sector has been private characterized as beina both a perpetrator and a victim of corruption in the country.
+According to 2019 IGAD Meeting, Corruption was singled out as main challenge in fighting transnational crime.
+Transparency 2019 international corruption perception index ranked Kenya at 144 out of 180 countries.

-Given this challenging environment for business, anti-corruption measures become a pertinent component for businesses that seek to operate in an ethical and responsible manner.
+Given this challenging environment for business, anti-corruption measures become a relevant component for companies that seek to operate ethically and responsibly.
 Broadband is particularly vulnerable to this context due to its operations as a business to business service provider in a highly competitive sector.
-In addition, it's business dealings with the government and participation in competitive bidding creates a facilitative environment for corruption.
-The company therefore considers corruption as a key challenge.
+Also, business dealings with government and participation in bidding competitive creates a facilitative environment for corruption.
+The company, therefore, considers corruption as a critical challenge.